rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 }
 ```

 This function will always return 0.
-Even though the onClick handler will modify the value of clicks, you won’t be able to observe the modification, because the onClick handler will be called after the function returns.
+Even though the `onClick` handler will modify the value of `clicks`, you won’t be able to observe the modification, because the `onClick` handler will be called after the function returns.
 A correct implementation of the function would need to store the click count not in a local variable, but in a location that remains accessible outside the function—for example, in a property of a class.

 We’ve discussed the syntax for declaring lambdas and how variables are captured in lambdas.
 Now let’s talk about member references, a feature that lets you easily pass references to existing functions.